 When you’re shuffling the cards, mentally (or verbally) let them know how you’ll be interpreting any reversed cards if they show up.
 Guide the cards so that they can guide you.

-Right now, I’m still such a tarot newbie that I’m careful about how I shuffle my deck and layout the cards.
+Right now, I don’t think reading reversals would add anything to my practice, so I’m careful about how I shuffle my deck and layout the cards.
 If anything accidentally shows up upside-down, I usually interpret the reversed cards as “more” of the upright reading.
 So, right now for me, The Tower becomes more dire, the Lovers indicate a stronger partnership, and the Eight of Wands gets even speedier.

 I’m also starting to consider the “visual description” method, too.
 Even if I don’t read them that way, I consider how the meaning would change if I did.